^

 • resorption, compaction, scarring, calcification.

-As can be seen, the clinical classification of pulmonary tuberculosis is based on the morphological data revealed by X-ray examination.
+As can be seen, the clinical classification of pulmonary tuberculosis is based on morphological data revealed by X-ray examination.

 Primary complex.